icon to open the header menu

 This parallel between source code and mathematics becomes clearer when looking at the kinds of aesthetic effects which mathematics possess.
 Gian-Carlo Rota, in his investigation into mathematical beauty, distinguishes between mathematical beauty, a property which in turn triggers an aesthetic experience, and mathematical elegance, the concrete implementation thereof.

 Although one cannot strive for mathematical beauty, one can achieve elegance in the presentation of mathematics.
 In preparing to deliver a mathematics lecture, mathematicians often choose to stress elegance and succeed in recasting the material in a fashion that everyone will agree is elegant.
-Mathematical elegance has to do with the presentation of mathematics, and only tangentially does it relate to its content. ( Rota, 1997)
+Mathematical elegance has to do with the presentation of mathematics, and only tangentially does it relate to its content. ( author, year)

 This separation between the beauty of a mathematical concept (theorem) and its presentation (proof) is reflected in the separation between algorithm and computer program, as McAllister notes.
 According to him, the beauty of source code is considered closer to the beauty in mathematical proofs, and as such abides by norms of exactness (over approximation) and transparency (over cumbersoneness) ( McAllister, 2005) .